 Allows all uses in the TOD-NC (transit oriented development - neighborhood center) zoning district.

-Existing Zoning and Land Use
+• Existing Zoning and Land Use

-• The site is currently zoned R-5 and is in an area with single family residential, retail, office, and warehouse uses.
+• The site is currently zoned R-8 and is in an area with industrial, institutional, single family residential, retail, and office uses.